-The DNR has allocated $14.5 million in funds for municipalities to utilize in replacing lead water service laterals.
-The Sheboygan Water Utility applied for the 2017 Wisconsin Department of Natural Resource (WDNR) program and is receiving $335,000 to benefit customers in Sheboygan.
+The DNR has allocated funds for municipalities to utilize in replacing lead water service laterals.
+The Sheboygan Water Utility applied for the Wisconsin Department of Natural Resource (WDNR) program and is receiving funds to benefit customers in Sheboygan.

-The WDNR determined requirements for lead water service lateral replacements, and the Utility is targeting lead service lateral replacement in four specific areas for 2017:
+The WDNR determined requirements for lead water service lateral replacements, and the Utility is targeting lead service lateral replacement in four specific areas:

 Schools and Daycares: Schools and licensed or certified daycares who have a lead water service lateral can qualify for complete lead lateral replacement under the program.

-Routine lead water lateral failures: Each year, a number of lead water service laterals fail and begin to leak.
+Routine lead water lateral failures (residential): Each year, a number of lead water service laterals fail and begin to leak.
 Through the program, customers who replace the lead lateral with a modern material, may qualify for a rebate paid directly to their prequalified plumber of up to $2,500.

-Water main replacement project: Water main replacement projects are proposed for 2017 in Broadway Avenue and Michigan Avenue in Sheboygan.
-To adhere to local ordinance and practice, customers with lead water service laterals will be assessed the actual cost of the lead water lateral replacement from the public main to the right of way line.
-For customers with lead water service laterals who opt to replace the section of lateral from the right of way line into their home, the Utility will pay the prequalified plumber for the cost.
+Water main replacement projects: To adhere to local ordinance and practice, customers with lead water service laterals will be assessed the actual cost of the lead water lateral replacement from the public main to the right of way line.
+For residential customers with lead water service laterals who opt to replace the section of lateral from the right of way line into their home, the Utility will pay the prequalified plumber for the cost.

 To qualify, projects must meet one of the above criteria, achieve full lead replacement, and utilize a Utility prequalified plumber.
 For a list of prequalified plumbers see below.